timur-khakhalev/wg-over-tun2socks/README.md

 ### Run

 Execute `docker-compose up -d`.
-If everything is correct you should be able to use wg-easy frontend and every connection will be run via VLESS tunnel.
+If everything is correct you should be able to open `https://<DOMAIN>` and log in to the wg-easy dashboard with the password from `.env`.
+Every connection will be run via VLESS tunnel.